Oesophagostomum: Epidemiology

 A regional survey of O. bifurcum infection was carried out in Togo and Ghana.
 The parasite was found in 38 of the 43 villages surveyed, with the highest prevalence rates reaching 59% in some small, isolated villages.
 Infection was found to be positively correlated with hookworm infection; however, the difficulty in distinguishing these parasites may have had some confounding effect.
 Infection rates were low in children under 3 years of age, beyond that, rates of infection increased dramatically until 10 years of age.
 Females showed higher prevalence of infection (34%) than men (24%).
 Based on these epidemiological studies, this group was able to conclude that tribe, profession, or religion had no effect on the prevalence of infection in the different communities surveyed.
 The habitats and life cycle of this parasite do not explain its distribution.

 "Clinical epidemiology and classification of human oesophagostomiasis."
 By: P.A.
 Storey et al. Trans R Soc Trop Med Hyg.
 2000.
 94:177-182.

-The study investigated the clinical epidemiology of oesophagostomiasis by observing 156 cases in the Nalerigu hospital between 1996-1998.
+The study investigated the clinical epidemiology of oesophagostomiasis by observing 156 cases in the Nalerigu hospital between 1996 and 1998.
 About 1 patient/week presented with this disease over the course of two years and 1% of all surgeries carried out were related to oesophagostomiasis.
 13% of the patients presented with the multinodular form of the disease in which they had several nodules in their small intestine, abdominal pain, diarrhea, and weight loss.
 The other 87% of the patients presented with the Dapaong, or single, tumor form of the disease that was associated with inflammation in the abdomen, fever, and pain.